C2SM/git-course/advanced/slides/slides.md

 <div class="note">

 Reviewers can look at the rendered page, not just the diff.
-This is the single biggest reason the landing-page workflow works well.
+This is very convenient for websites/documentation.

 </div>